TOSHISTATS/Research-Paper-collection/README.md

 # Research-Paper-collection

-This is my collection about Deep learning
+This is my collection about Deep reinforcement learning

 1. Mastering the game of Go without human knowledge https://deepmind.com/blog/alphago-zero-learning-scratch/